xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-bvi-interfaces.md

   - Till now we could see, the TCAM utilizations of the v4 ACLs in ingress and egress is same for platforms based on J/J+ and J2.
   - It was same for the ingress v6 ACLs as well.
   - The main difference is in the implementation of the Egress V6 ACL.
-  - Egress IPv6 ACLs on BVI interfaces is not supported on platforms bases on J/J+.
+  - Egress IPv6 ACLs on BVI interfaces is not supported on platforms based on J/J+.
 This is again due to the hardware limitation.
 We do not have the qualifiers present needed for the egress support.
   - It is supported on the J2 based platforms only in the **Native mode**.
   - When IPv6 Egress ACL is configured, all non-J2 cards reject it.
-  - Therefore when implementing the egress IPv6 ACLs on BVI interfaces, the chassis should not be in compatible mode.
+  - Therefore when implementing the egress IPv6 ACLs on BVI interfaces, the chassis should not be operating in compatible mode.

 **Verification**

+Let us see what happens when we apply the IPv6 Egress ACL on BVI interface for a J2 based Line card in a chassis operating in compatible mode.

 <div class="highlighter-rouge">
 <pre class="highlight">